elixir-lang/elixir-lang.github.com/getting-started/basic-types.markdown

 When counting the elements in a data structure, Elixir also abides by a simple rule: the function is named `size` if the operation is in constant time (i.e. the value is pre-calculated) or `length` if the operation is linear (i.e. calculating the length gets slower as the input grows).
 As a mnemonic, both "length" and "linear" start with "l".

 For example, we have used 4 counting functions so far: `byte_size/1` (for the number of bytes in a string), `tuple_size/1` (for tuple size), `length/1` (for list length) and `String.length/1` (for the number of graphemes in a string).
 We use `byte_size` to get the number of bytes in a string -- a cheap operation.
-Retrieving the number of Unicode characters, on the other hand, uses `String.length`, and may be expensive as it relies on a traversal of the entire string.
+Retrieving the number of Unicode graphemes, on the other hand, uses `String.length`, and may be expensive as it relies on a traversal of the entire string.

 Elixir also provides `Port`, `Reference`, and `PID` as data types (usually used in process communication), and we will take a quick look at them when talking about processes.
 For now, let's take a look at some of the basic operators that go with our basic types.